IronCoreLabs/ironoxide-swig-bindings/android/README.md

 - Successfully run `build.sh` by following the steps in [Build from Source](#build-from-source-1).
 - An Android emulator running, or a compatible Android phone connected.

+#### Emulator Testing

-  - To start an emulator using the command line tools, follow these steps from the folder `AndroidCLI/cmdline-tools/tools/bin`:
+To start an emulator using the command line tools, follow these steps from the folder `AndroidCLI/cmdline-tools/tools/bin`:

-    1. `./sdkmanager "emulator" "system-images;android-29;google_apis;x86_64"`
+1. `./sdkmanager "emulator" "system-images;android-36;google_apis;x86_64"`
-    2. `./avdmanager create avd -n pixel_3 -k "system-images;android-29;google_apis;x86_64" -d pixel_3`
+2. `./avdmanager create avd -n pixel -k "system-images;android-36;google_apis;x86_64" -d pixel`
-    3. `../../../emulator/emulator -avd pixel_3 -no-window -gpu swiftshader_indirect -no-snapshot -noaudio -no-boot-anim`
+3. `../../../emulator/emulator -avd pixel -no-window -gpu swiftshader_indirect -no-snapshot -noaudio -no-boot-anim`

-  - The emulator may take some time to boot, but the output will include `emulator: INFO: boot completed` when it has completed.
+The emulator may take some time to boot, but the output will include `emulator: INFO: boot completed` when it has completed.
 You will need to use a different terminal to run the tests.

+#### Physical Device Testing

+You can also run tests on a physical Android device connected via USB or Wi-Fi debugging.
+The `nix-shell` environment is set up to support connected device testing.
+Ensure USB debugging is enabled on the device and it appears in `adb devices`.

 ### Running the Connected Android Tests